uccross/uccross.github.io/projects.md

 - **Skills:** experienced writing structured text over 10 pages, well read, (technical or scientific education)
 - **Difficulty:** Easy-Hard

 Integral to PolyPhy's presentation is a story that the users and the project contributors can relate to.
-The objective is to develop the verbal part of that story.
+The objective is to develop the verbal part of that story, as well as its informative content.
 The difficulty of the project is scalable.

 Specific tasks:
 - Work with mentors on understanding the context of the project.